Hello Blacksburg Community Gardeners,

 The Garrison Community Garden at Cedar Hill Park Community Garden will open in Spring of 2021 in the Cedar Hill Park at the south end of Blacksburg, Virginia.
 The garden will have 15 community garden plots with priority given to the Cedar Hill/Cedar Crest neighborhood gardeners and then to the larger community.
 The garden is named for the late Susan Garrison the much-loved and admired Sustainability Manager for the Town of Blacksburg.

 The Hale Community Garden is a 5 acre of community garden located at the north end of the town of Blacksburg, Virginia.
 Established in 2009, the garden is a hub of community activity.
-Our land was donated to the Town of Blacksburg by Arlean Hale Lambert.
+The land was donated by Arlean Hale Lambert.

 Along with providing space for community members to garden, we host gardening classes, potluck suppers and groups + individuals wanting to participate in growing food.
 Our aim is to provide a learning and service environment for anyone interested while promoting the growing of healthy food and dynamic community.

-The mission of Live, Work, Eat, Gather, Inc. is to cultivate and nourish community through the support of local food and farms, the creation and growth of jobs, the security of a home, and the gathering of friends and neighbors.
+The mission of Live, Work, Eat, Gather, Inc. is to cultivate and nourish community through the support of local food and farms, the creation and growth of jobs, the advocacy of a home, and the gathering of friends and neighbors.